ohmp/james-project/src/adr/0030-separate-attachment-content-and-metadata.md

  attachment should be parsed or not on an implementation aware fashion, saving attachment parsing upon writes for JPA and Maildir.

 Maildir and JPA no longer support attachment content loading.
+Only the JMAP protocol requires attachment content loading, which is not supported on top of these technologies.
+Attachment loading could be supported in the future via coupling on the attachment naming strategy, where the attachment id is composed of the messageId and the position of the attachment within the message EML.

 Mailbox search attachment content criteria will be supported only on implementation supporting attachment storage.